| [ < ] | [ > ] | [ << ] | [ Up ] | [ >> ] | [Top] | [Contents] | [Index] | [ ? ] |

 #!key flags

-options.
-The valid values are fixed
+mmap options.
+The valid values are fixed,

-are also valid but have no effect
+executable and anonymous are also valid but have no effect

 on systems other than Linux.
-See the mmap
+See the mmap manual pages for

 details.